ewdlop/AP-Bioloy-12/README.md

 ## Exerciese

-## USE CONDOM(and wait until your classmate and your whole town knows how slutty you are)
+## USE CONDOM(and wait until your classmates and your whole town knows how slutty you are)

+Rushing to be parents gogoogogogogogogogogogogoogogogogogogoogogogogogogogogo

 ## DRINKING AINT COOL LIKE YOU THINK